The Malay Dilemma: Summary

 The dilemma thus, was whether Malays should accept this governmental aid—and Mahathir's position was that they should.

 The book has attracted controversy for making racial generalisations, such as describing "Jewish stinginess and financial wizardry" and calling Jews "hook-nosed".
 Mahathir proposes in the book that affirmative action policies be a solution leading away from violence towards a harmonious, integrated Malaysia, albeit one where political and economic power is firmly concentrated in the hands of the Malays.

 Initial ban in Malaysia

 The book was banned in Malaysia upon its release, but was published in Singapore.
-Despite this, it was circulated widely, particularly among Malaysian Indians and Malaysian Chinese, who were concerned about Mahathir's return to politics in 1973 and subsequent rise to power.
-After Mahathir became Prime Minister in 1981, the 11-year ban was lifted after a proposal from Mahathir's deputy Musa Hitam.
+Despite this, it was circulated widely.
+After Mahathir became prime minister in 1981, the 11-year ban was lifted after a proposal from Mahathir's deputy Musa Hitam.

 Impact

 The book has been posited, including by Mahathir himself, as a major influence for affirmative action policies in Malaysia, most notably in the Malaysian New Economic Policy, which outlines racial quotas across Malaysian society in favour of designated bumiputera ethnic groups.